What is the difference between DPI and PPI

 Open Clideo’s DPI vs PPI converter in a browser, as our tool works online and you don’t have to download or install it.
 Hit the “Choose file” button to pick up an image from your personal device.

-You can also call the drop-down menu on the right side of the button and select a file from cloud storage accounts or insert a direct link to the picture posted online.
+You can also call the drop-down menu on the right side of the button and select a file from cloud storage accounts.

 Set the new DPI